 Downloading uTorrent is somewhat trickier as there are two choices: uTorrent Web and uTorrent Classic.

-Click on the download button and a popup will ask you which version you want, free or paid, choose the free version at the right-hand side.
+Click on the download button, and a popup will ask you which version you want, free or paid.
+Choose the free version on the right-hand side.

 uTorrent is available on: